afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 Coverage report generated for RSpec to /Users/jameskessler/Workspace/2020/afinetooth/coveralls-demo-ruby/coverage.
 4 / 5 LOC (80.0%) covered.
 ```

-In additional to the test results themselves, Simplecov tells us it generated a test coverage report for us in the new `/coverage` directory.
+Notice that, in additional to the test results themselves, Simplecov is telling us it generated a test coverage report for us in a new `/coverage` directory.

 Conveniently, it generated those results in HTML format, which we can open like this: